Panama vs Costa Rica — what are the differences for travellers

 What are some must-try dishes in Panama and Costa Rica for food lovers?

-In Panama, don't miss trying the traditional dish of Sancocho, a hearty stew.
+In Panama, don't miss trying the traditional dish of sancocho, a hearty stew.
 In Costa Rica, sample the famous Gallo Pinto, a mix of rice and beans often served for breakfast.

 Are there opportunities to interact with indigenous communities in both Panama and Costa Rica?